 How nicotine is consumed changes its effect.
-Nicotine is most rapidly absorbed - and therefore has its most powerful effects in the brain - when it is inhaled.
-When it is chewed, the effects are more subtle.
+Nicotine reaches the bloodstream and nervous system most rapidly - and therefore has its most powerful effects in the brain - when it is inhaled.
+When it is chewed in gum or absorbed from a patch, the effects are more subtle.

 Under the T21 law, retailers in the United States must not sell tobacco products to anyone under the age of 21 - including cigarettes, smokeless tobacco, hookah tobacco, cigars, pipe tobacco, electronic nicotine delivery systems including e-cigarettes and e-liquids.

 Tobacco use is common.
 About 2 out of every 3 adults have tried tobacco.
 But tobacco use is less common than alcohol use.
 About 1 out of three adults has been a daily smoker at some point in their lives.
 Those rates are falling - especially as we understand more clearly the differences between the harms of smoking combustible tobacco and the lower risks of nicotine use.

 Because of this evolving understanding, other types of nicotine delivery systems are gaining in popularity.
 It is generally accepted that these products are much safer than cigarette smoking.